The ultimate guide on the psychology behind marketing and sales.

 So now Listerine is having a perception problem in that prospects think their product is going to taste yucky, like medicine.
 Listerine responds with ads that say this: “Listerine: You can handle it.
 Germs can’t.”

 Boom.
-Listerine is basically saying in these ads that the strong taste is what kills the germs.
-And by inference, they’re saying that any mouthwash that doesn’t have a strong taste probably isn’t killing germs.
+Listerine is saying in these ads that the strong taste is what kills the germs.
+And by inference, they’re saying that any mouthwash that doesn’t have a strong taste probably isn’t killing bacteria.

 See how that works?
 Listerine didn’t hide the fact that they have a strong-tasting mouthwash.
 Instead, they turned that perceived weakness into a strength of the product by suggesting their product tastes strong because it kills germs.